 Professor Emeritus Harlan C. Miller, who served as chairman of the department until her retirement in 1966, died in April 1981.
 The Harlan C. Miller Lecture Series in Mathematics was inaugurated in her honor in the spring of 1982.
 The Trammell Crow Family Foundation provided initial funding.

 Our 2016 speaker was Dr. Alicia Prieto-Langarica, a Mexican Assistant Professor at Youngstown State University.
 She received her PhD from the University of Texas at Arlington in August 2012.
 Her research interests focus on applications of mathematics to biology and the social sciences, especially in upscaling discrete individual based models to population level continuous models.
 Some of her projects include: infection control on medical implants, mathematical modeling of bone creation and metabolism, sleep and thermoregulation and cell movement in multiscale systems.
 Download the 2016 Harlan Miller Lecture and Awards Dinner program (.pdf).

 Student Creative Arts & Research Symposium

-The 2017 Student Creative Arts and Research Symposium was held April 18 - 19, 2017 in the Administrative & Conference Tower (ACT) on the Denton Campus.
 The Student Symposium highlights research and scholarly activities of undergraduate and graduate students across many departments and colleges.
 In addition to the platform and poster presentations by TWU students, the student symposium features special sessions showcasing student research, the Chancellor's Student Research Scholars, the scholarship of the graduate council awardees, and an external keynote speaker.